 While her boutique in Ohio is unlike Gaucho in that it is not specifically Western, several designers she carries there and has had an ongoing business relationship with are featured in Gaucho.
 Marika Charles, White and Warren, Cotton Citizen and Streets Ahead, a fine leather company out of Los Angeles, are among some of the lines carried in the store.

 Schumann said she wanted the store to mirror the personal style of Park City and carry pieces that visitors would find unique to the area.
-She hopes her customers are inspired to take a little piece of Park City from her shop home with them.

 "I want people to have a good, inviting shopping experience," Schumann said.
 "We offer great customer service, and we're happy to ship and gift wrap purchases."